Family volunteering in Borneo

-Immerse yourself and your family into rainforest life, living amongst the ever-smiling Orang Sungai tribe and playing a vital role in habitat and wildlife conservation on a family volunteering trip in Borneo.
+Immerse yourself and your family into rainforest life, living among the ever-smiling Orang Sungai tribe and playing a vital role in habitat and wildlife conservation on a family volunteering trip in magical Borneo.
 Help to conserve a proliferation of wildlife including orangutans, pygmy elephants, proboscis monkeys, macaques, singing gibbons and sun bears – not to mention the birds! –through protecting and regenerating their jungle environment.

 This is a specifically-designed family trip, allowing you and your family to experience conservation of species and habitats in Borneo.
 Habitat destruction has led to a rapid decline in many of Borneo's species and you will leave knowing that you have made a genuine contribution to protecting orangutans, elephants and other endangered animals.
 This inspiring project helps in a twofold way:

 1) Planting trees to regenerate the jungle.
 Increased jungle coverage means that more creatures can live and survive in the wild.
 This involves planting trees, clearing weeds and growing saplings.
 Young children will be under the supervision of parents when using tools for planting and weeding.

 2) Spend time out on the beautiful river, monitoring the wildlife that you see in the area from the boat.
 Seeing orangutans swinging through the trees, elephants grazing and macaques leaping through the branches is quite incredible.
 Young children need to be able to sit still and quietly for 2 - 3 hours.

 In addition to these principal daily activities, other tasks and activities can include community and education, a jungle trek and a visit to the world famous Sepilok orangutan rehabilitation centre, the Borneo Sun Bear Conservation Centre and the Rainforest Discovery Centre.